mostafab/neg5.main/docs/GETTING_STARTED.md

 # Getting Started
-Here are the basic steps to get started contributing to Neg 5.
+Here are the basic steps to set up the Neg 5 server.

 1. Clone the repo:
         git clone https://github.com/mostafab/neg5.git